exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-To simplify request processing, we add a `TransactionRequest` enum
+To simplify request processing we add a `TransactionRequest` enum
 which joins both types of our transactions.
 We also implement the `Into<Box<Transaction>>` trait for this enum
-to make sure deserialized `TransactionRequest`s fit into the node’s channel.
+to make sure deserialized `TransactionRequest`s fit into the node channel.

 ```rust
 #[serde(untagged)]